~ DECIMUS SHOOSMITH ~

 ------------------------

 Married in 1858 to Harriet Hill in St. Luke, Middlesex, and possibly moved from there to Canterbury.
-He was in Canterbury already, as he thanks his patrons for there support "for the past three years" sometime in 1860.
+He thanks his patrons for their support "for the past three years" sometime in 1860.

 *June 1859 christening of Ellen Harriet Shoosmith at St. Mary Northgate to Decimas and Harriet Shoosmith